 In conjunction with her commissions from local communities, photography is essential to her for research and documentation.
 Hence, Elena developed in 2012 “Hospitalia” – her first artistic photo project.
 Therefore, she investigated in ancient hospitals and their archives in different countries of Europe, to find evidence of social aspects and community responsibility in medical care.
 The result is a photo series of historic care facilities, today abandoned, transformed or still in use.
-Presented in different solo shows or as part of group exhibitions in many Italian cities and in France the series entered in public and private collections.
-The artist was awarded with the Premio Mediterraneo and in 2016 selected as finalist for the Combat Prize and the Premio Streamers.
+Presented in different solo shows or as part of group exhibitions in many Italian cities and in France, the series entered in public and private collections.
+In 2015, the artist was awarded for it with the Premio Mediterraneo and in 2016 selected as finalist for the Combat Prize and the Premio Streamers.
 Published by ARTEMA, Tiziana Bonomo edited a book with the pictures of “Hospitalia”.
-Moreover, the series was object of several single publications.
+Moreover, the project was object of several single publications.

-During her research for her first photo project, Elena discovered depictions of the Imago Pietatis (Christ of Pity), devotional images, intended to stimulate compassion and pity in the contemplator.
+During her research for “Hospitalia”, Elena discovered depictions of the Imago Pietatis (Christ of Pity), devotional images, intended to stimulate compassion and pity in the contemplator.
 In the Bolognese Archivio Storico del Monte di Pietà (Historical Archive of the Mount of piety) she studied the iconography of these pictures.
 The archive bears 138 administrative volumes from the period between 1473 and 1808.
 This was the time, when the Foundation of Mounts was active in the allocation of affordable microcredits for small craftsmen and traders.
 The book’s edges are decorated with the Imago Pietatis.
 They are referring to solidarity of caring in the largest sense.
-Depending on the time of origin, the embellishing elements are varying.
-One prominent component is the passionflower, occurring after 1609.
-Brought to Europe by the Jesuits, the flower was identified with the passion of Jesus.
+Depending on the time of origin, the embellishing elements vary.

 Elena lives and works in the province of Turin.